narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ## Code excerpts

-The Azure Key Vault client library for Java allows you to manage keys and related assets such as certificates and secrets.
+The Azure Key Vault client library for Java allows you to manage secrets and related assets such as keys and certificates.

 The code excerpts below will show you how to read the secret we set earlier as well as set, read and delete a new secret.

-The entire console app is [below](#sample-code).
+> The entire console app is [below](#sample-code)

 ### Add directives